patatahooligan/dotemacs/README.md

 * `C-c e k`: kill all ERC buffers
 * `M-+`: larger fonts
 * `M--`: smaller fonts
+* `C-c c`: orgmode-capture.
+Jot in notes you thought of just now quickly
+* `C-c a`: open orgmode agenda

 ## What you need to change ##

 Some of the things in dotemacs files are personal so I will be gathering them into a file called personal.el.
 There will be a dummy fallback but if you serously consider using this emacs configuration i suggest you use the dummy-personal.el as a template to fill in your own preferences.

+Also to use orgmode you need to setup in personal.el the agenda and orgmode folders.
+They help A LOT.
+As GTD suggest try to have *nothing* on your mind and als have *nothing* on your agenda todo.
+This feature needs a bit  more configuration to reach it's maximum efficincy but I am working on it.

 ## Features ##